s-emanuilov/vector_forge/README.md

 📄 Text embeddings are a way to convert words or sentences into numbers, making it possible for computers to understand and process them.
-In Vector Forge, the [CLIP ViT-B/32](https://huggingface.co/openai/clip-vit-base-patch32) model is utilized to generate these embeddings.
+In Vector Forge, the [CLIP ViT-B/32](https://huggingface.co/openai/clip-vit-base-patch32) model is utilized to generate one of those embeddings.
 When you provide any text, be it a single word or a sentence, to CLIP, it transforms this text into a fixed-size vector.
 Each vector has a consistent length, no matter how long or short the original text is.
 This consistency in size is valuable, especially when comparing different pieces of text or measuring how similar a piece of text is to an image.